psychospace/psychospace.info/Bullion/Regions/River-Lands/River-Lands of Ancestral Ith'Paraan.md

  Its architectural style could be described as similar to Ottoman architecture.%%

 # History
-The AIP was initially founded around BPT 4000 by conquistadors from [[Archipel]], led by the charismatic hero [[Ithuriel Rysae|Ithuriel the First]] who became the first luminaria.
+The AIP was initially founded around BPT 4000, a first major settlement during the [[Bullion#Fourth Era|Fourth Era]], by conquistadors from [[Archipel]], led by the charismatic hero [[Ithuriel Rysae|Ithuriel the First]] who became the first luminaria.
+Its home was initially in [[Arnecca]], named the "Seedling Lands" for the vast crops of wild [[jogao]] that were found to be edible.

 The River-Lands have seen cultural growth in recent years due to apparent astounding discoveries in the region, the [[Age of Adventurers]] in general, and the annual [[Meteor Dance]] over the [[Aedil Plains]] drawing more and more tourists each year.